JamesCC/VMXProxyPy/README.md

      console, but does not use a serial port.
 Useful for testing the Android application.

-  2. Proxy Mode - where VMXProxy does its primary purpose which is to forward on network

-     traffic to the serial port (connected to a V-Mixer console) and echo the responses back.
+  2. Proxy Mode - where VMXProxy does its primary purpose which is to forward on network traffic to the serial port (connected to a V-Mixer console) and echos the responses back.

   3. Serial Port Simulation Mode - where VMXProxy pretends to be a V-Mixer console.
+     (only useful for testing VMXProxy itself, or Bluetooth adaptor setups)

 V-Mixer mixing consoles have strict handshake protocol which is fine over a serial connection, but over network traffic the long round trip delays can make the protocol very slow.